Updated for 2020!

 I’ve yet to win an overnight permit after nearly 10 years of trying so instead, I’ve Death Marched (aka, day hiked) the Enchantments three times.
 I’m convinced there should be some kind of weighting rule for every year you’ve applied that resets to zero once you finally win!

 And please, be very careful about dangerous early and late season conditions.
 Sadly, several people have fallen through the snow on Aasgard Pass to their death.
 Know the route and its dangers.
+And please, please treat this fragile area with respect.

 Good luck with the upcoming permit season!